 Drainage Area A - The majority of storm water runoff from the surfaces of the western half of the Facility is directed to two trench drains, one of which has three dry wells, and the other has two dry wells.
+It is important to note the dry wells do not discharge any water from the facility.
 The northwestern portion of the drainage area discharges to Outfall 1 into the drainage canal to Kawaihae Harbor.
-The southwestern portion of the drainage area sheet flows off the edge of the pier into the harbor.
-This drainage area receives runoff from container and chassis storage, reefer storage, fuel tank, livestock area, and auto ro-ro.
+This drainage area receives runoff from container, chassis, and reefer staging, fuel tank, livestock staging, and auto ro-ro areas.

 Drainage Area B - Storm water runoff from the surfaces of the northeastern half is directed towards a trench drain that connects to a dry well.
 Storm water runoff in the southeastern half flows through curb drains to a concrete lined drainage canal along Kawaihae Road which discharges into Kawaihae Harbor near Outfall 1.
-This drainage area receives runoff from the equipment repair area, used oil and tire storage area, container storage, hazmat cargo area, palletized cargo area, LCL areas, forklift parking, and vehicle parking.
+This drainage area receives runoff from the equipment repair area, used oil and tire storage area, container, hazmat, palletized cargo, and LCL staging areas, lift truck parking, and vehicle parking.